Korean, Edit

 Component 2.
 Ebony body gene

-○ Discovered by Wallace in 1923 through natural variation.
+○ Discovered by Wallace in 1923 through natural occurrence.

-○ Located on the third chromosome: Position 93D2-6 on the third chromosome.
+○ Located on the third chromosome: It is located at the 93D2-6 position of the polytene chromosome.

 ○ Encodes β-alanyl dopamine synthetase enzyme, promoting synthesis of β-alanyl dopamine from dopamine and β-alanine with the help of ATP and MgCl2.